GCSE Mathematics › M2.2 Solving equations and inequalities

 Solving equations and inequalities

-Free AQA GCSE Mathematics practice questions on Solving equations and inequalities.
-Sample questions below with detailed mark schemes — sign up to practise the full set with spaced repetition.
+Free GCSE Mathematics practice questions on Solving equations and inequalities.
+Aligned with the UK Department for Education GCSE subject content — works for any UK GCSE exam board.
+Sample questions below with detailed mark schemes.
+Sign up to practise the full set with spaced repetition.

 Start free All Mathematics topics